MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/test-sdk-integration.md

 A test double is any kind of substitute used in place of something real for testing purposes.
 The type of double you choose is based on what you want it to replace.
 The term _mock_ is often meant as any _double_ when the term is used casually.
 In this article, the term is used specifically and illustrated specifically in the Jest test framework.

-* Mocks (also called _spies): Substitute in a function and be able to control and spy on the **behavior** of that function when it is called indirectly by some other code.
+- Mocks (also called _spies): Substitute in a function and be able to control and spy on the **behavior** of that function when it's called indirectly by some other code.
-* Stubs: Substitute in a function's returned result data.
-This allows your code to call the function and get back a wide variety of good and bad state. **State verification** can include results such as failures, exceptions, and edge cases.
+- Stubs: Substitute in a function's returned result data.
+This substitution allows your code to call the function and get back a wide variety of good and bad state. **State verification** can include results such as failures, exceptions, and edge cases.
-* Fakes: Substitute in functionality that you wouldn't normally use in production, such as an in-memory database instead of a cloud database.
+- Fakes: Substitute in functionality that you wouldn't normally use in production, such as an in-memory database instead of a cloud database.

-## Azure SDK example of CosmosDB
+## Azure SDK example of Cosmos DB

-Imagine you have an application that needs to write a new document to CosmosDB if all the information is submitted and verified.
-If an empty form is submitted or the information doesn't match the expected format, the application should not enter the data.
+Imagine you have an application that needs to write a new document to Cosmos DB if all the information is submitted and verified.
+If an empty form is submitted or the information doesn't match the expected format, the application shouldn't enter the data.

-CosmosDB is used as an example, the process and concepts apply to most of the Azure SDKs for JavaScript.
+Cosmos DB is used as an example, the process, and concepts apply to most of the Azure SDKs for JavaScript.

 The following function captures this functionality